mwichary/twitter-export-image-fill/README.md

 **How about Linux?**

-Some reported it worked for them properly on Ubuntu.
+Some reported it worked for them properly on Ubuntu and FreeBSD.

 **Does this download videos in addition to images?**